bikesh-maharjan/web-sprint-challenge-applied-javascript/README.md

    It allows us to access other fuctions such as forEach and map.

 5) What is a component?
-   a componenet is made of several parts: html, css, or Javascript for website or application
+   a componenet is made of several parts: html, css, or Javascript for website or application.
+Function that is resuable.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.